-Many search engines including Google can index a website within an hour to a few week’s time but it depends on a lot of aspects.
+Many search engines including Google can index a website within an hour to a few weeks’ time but it depends on a lot of aspects.
 Generally, there is no hard and fast rule or any standard time to index a website.
 However, the following tips can help you to index the website faster.

-Server Resources Availablity; Make sure that your website server can deal with a reasonable number of requests so when a search engine bot comes to visit the site it has available resources to crawl your website.
-By resources, I mean the memory limit, bandwidth, and anything that is used when a website is crawled or visited.
+Server Resources Availablity; Make sure that your website server can deal with a reasonable number of requests so that when a search engine bot comes to visit the site it has available resources to crawl your website.
+By resources, I mean the memory limit, bandwidth, and anything used when a website is crawled or visited.
 Many search engines take care of the resources and if they find an overload situation then they reduce the crawl rate too.

 Internal links play an important role, the easier bot can recognize or find the webpage the better it can prioritize the indexing process.
-So make your new content is easily accessible through prominent places.
+So make your new content easily accessible through prominent places.
 For example; for an E-commerce website, the new products can be placed on the homepage so that the bot doesn’t have to crawl through several layers to find content.
 If you think your content is important make sure it is available through priority places.

 Avoiding unnecessary URLs can also help to focus on the main pages.
 For example, an e-commerce website that has multiple filter pages or sort filter pages is less useful and can help to lose focus on the pages that matter.

-Find out a quick guideline by Google’s John Mueller on this topic.
+Find out A Quick Guideline by Google’s John Mueller on this topic.